 As a leading energy research institution, GTI believes everyone has a key role in protecting the integrity of our planet for future generations.
 From the projects we choose to the way we run our operations, we are committed to reducing our own environmental footprint.

-- Creating a Sustainability Management Plan.
+- Acting on our Sustainability Management Plan.
 A strategic plan developed by GTI’s Environmental Sustainability Committee outlines our intention and goals.

 - Managing material re-use, recycling, and disposal.
 Systems to baseline and monitor output of recycling waste plus landfill waste have been established.
 Programs sponsored by the Environmental Sustainability Committee—such as electronics and running shoes recycling, shredding paper, and disposing of household items--focused on reducing waste.
 Paper use is minimized by setting printers to print double sided pages as the default.
 As we cleaned up facilities, excess colored paper and print equipment was donated to a program at an alternative high school in Chicago that uses art as a teaching tool for underserved students.